bentoml/BentoWhisperX/README.md

     print(response)
 ```

-For detailed explanations of the Service code, see [WhisperX: Speech recognition](https://docs.bentoml.org/en/latest/use-cases/audio/whisperx.html).

 ## Deploy to BentoCloud

 After the Service is ready, you can deploy the application to BentoCloud for better management and scalability.
 [Sign up](https://www.bentoml.com/) if you haven't got a BentoCloud account.

-Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/latest/bentocloud/how-tos/manage-access-token.html) and set your Hugging Face access token in `bentofile.yaml`, then run the following command to deploy it.
+Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/latest/scale-with-bentocloud/manage-api-tokens.html) and set your Hugging Face access token in `bentofile.yaml`, then run the following command to deploy it.

 ```bash
 bentoml deploy .